Insurance companies owe a duty of good faith to policy holders – to people like you. Unfortunately, they don’t always fulfill that duty.

 Public Claims Adjusters Work on a Contingency Basis – You Don’t Pay Until You Accept your Settlement Offer

-You may be thinking: I can’t afford to hire a claims adjuster.
-Fortunately for you, claims adjusters almost always work on a contingency basis.
+You may be thinking: I can’t afford to hire a private claims adjuster.
+Fortunately for you, public adjusters almost always work on a contingency basis.
 They don’t charge any fees upfront.
 In fact, they only charge you when you’ve accepted your insurance company’s settlement offer.

-Once you accept that settlement offer, the claims adjuster will take a pre-arranged percentage of the settlement – like 8% to 10%.
+Once you accept that settlement offer, the public adjuster will take a pre-arranged percentage of the settlement – like 8% to 10%.

 Bad Faith Insurance Claims Are Pervasive Across America: You Could Be a Victim